DavoBR/azure-functions-ibmmq-extension/README.md

 1. the `Worker.Extensions.Samples` project.
 Please note that this uses the assembly from NuGet, read more about it [here](https://blog.maartenballiauw.be/post/2021/06/01/custom-bindings-with-azure-functions-dotnet-isolated-worker.html).
 1. the `WebJobs.Extensions.Samples` project.
 This runs the binding directly from [/src/](./src/).

+## DevContainers

+When using 'devcontainers', four containers are started (see ./devcontainer/docker-compose.yml for nitty gritty).
+The containers are connected to same network:

+- devcontainer: provides your prompt and tools (e.g. dotNet and Azure function core),
+- IBM MQ container: provides an IBM MQ dev instance
+- Azurite container: provides storage for Azure function core
+- generate-cert container: an init container only for creating fresh dev certificates

+Run the WebJobs sample in the devcontainer:

+- `cd samples/WebJobs.Extensions.Samples`
+- `mv local.settings.json local.settings.json.bak`
+- `cp local.settings.devcontainer.json local.settings.json`
+- `func start -v`

+## FAQ

+Q: How do i remove left-over devcontainers?
+A: Go to folder ´.devcontainer/´ and run ´./cleanup-devcontainers.sh´